waaall/learn-code/README.md

 # learn-code
-these are notes when I learn code
+These are notes when I learn code, including frameworks, languages and tools.